AnyLog-co/documentation/training/Session II (Deployment).md

 178.79.143.174:32148|operator |anylog-operator_2|  V   |
 ```
 Note that the ***V*** sign appears on the status column.
 Otherwise, the node was not accessible by the address provided (in the first column).
-The output shows that all nodes are identified and accessible in the network.

 ### Validate the cluster setup
 In this training the Operator nodes are configured that each table can be managed on any Operator node or on both.